Randomized Phase III Trial of Lenalidomide Versus Observation Alone in Patients With Asymptomatic High-Risk Smoldering Multiple Myeloma

-I. Assess the response of patients treated with lenalidomide.
+I. To assess the response to therapy of patients treated with lenalidomide as treatment for asymptomatic, smoldering multiple myeloma.
 (Phase II) II.
-Determine and compare the response rate, time to progression, 1-year PFS probability, and the overall survival of patients treated with lenalidomide versus observation alone.
+To determine and compare the response rate, time to progression, 1-year progression-free survival probability, and overall survival between patients randomized to receive lenalidomide or observation in the setting of asymptomatic myeloma.
 (Phase III) III.
-Estimate the incidence of adverse events of these regimens in these patients.
+To estimate the incidence of adverse events in patients receiving lenalidomide therapy for early-stage multiple myeloma.
 (Phase III)

-I. Describe the cohort in terms of GEP and cytogenetic risk classification and evaluate baseline immune and MRI parameters.
+I. To describe the cohort in terms of gene expression profiling (GEP) and cytogenetic risk classification and evaluate baseline immune and magnetic resonance imaging (MRI) parameters.
 (Phase II) II.
-Evaluate the impact of therapy within GEP-defined risk groups and GEP as a prognostic marker.
+To evaluate the impact of therapy within GEP-defined risk groups and GEP as a prognostic marker.
 (Phase III) III.
-Study the effects of lenalidomide on laboratory markers of immune function.
+To study the effects of lenalidomide on laboratory markers of immune function.
 (Phase III) IV.
-Study the prognostic value of MRI-detected asymptomatic bone disease on clinical outcome.
-(Phase III V. Evaluate the prognostic effect of baseline high-risk cytogenetic abnormalities on clinical outcome.
+To study the prognostic value of MRI-detected asymptomatic bone disease on clinical outcome.
+(Phase III V. To evaluate the prognostic effect of baseline high-risk cytogenetic abnormalities on clinical outcome.
 (Phase III)

-I. To compare QOL change between treatment and observation arms based on the functional (FWB) and physical (PWB) well-being components of the FACT-General (G) patient-reported outcome (PRO) measure from registration (prior to initiation of treatment) up to cycle 24.
+I. To compare quality of life (QOL) change between treatment and observation arms based on the functional (FWB) and physical (PWB) well-being components of the Functional Assessment of Cancer Therapy (FACT)-General (G) patient-reported outcome (PRO) measure from registration (prior to initiation of treatment) up to cycle 24.

 II.
 To examine the impact of differential treatment response (PFS), if observed, on QOL based on the FACT FWB+PWB up to cycle 48.

 PHASE II: Patients receive lenalidomide orally (PO) once daily (QD) on days 1-21.
-Treatment repeats every 28 days for 6 courses in the absence of disease progression or unacceptable toxicity.
+Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 PHASE III: Patients are randomized to 1 of 2 treatment arms.

-ARM I: Patients receive lenalidomide PO QD on days 1-21.
+ARM A: Patients receive lenalidomide PO QD on days 1-21.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 Who is eligible to participate?